nbailey20/HACC/README.md

 * 'configure' (in addition to install) keyword to grant additional devices access to Vault
 * Make SCP optional for single-account deployments not part of an org
 * Ability to provide backup file for new vault install or add to existing vault, "--file" subarg
+* Generate better passwords
+* Confirm user doesn't already exist for add action before asking for password if not provided